Countly/countly-sdk-documentation/unity/next.md

 <span class="hljs-comment">//end the event </span>
 Countly.Instance.Events.EndEvent(eventName);</code></pre>
 <p>
   <span>You may also provide additional information when ending an event.
-However, in that case, you have to provide the segmentation, count, and sum.
+In that case you can provide the segmentation, count, or sum values.
 The default values for those are "null", 1, and 0.</span>
 </p>
 <pre><code class="java hljs">string eventName = <span class="hljs-string">"Some event"</span>;